nekalsalaria/08_Chatlyfy/README.md

 # Chatlyfy 💬
-A real-time, WhatsApp-style chat application built with the MERN stack and Socket.io.
-Chatlyfy supports 1:1 conversations, live typing indicators, online status, and more — fully responsive and production-ready.
+Chatlyfy is a real-time chat app built with the MERN stack and Socket.io.
+It allows registered users to connect and chat 1:1 — just like a mini community.
+Features include live typing, online status, and a fully responsive UI.

 ## 🌐 Live Website